 By 1936, 284 Commonwealth was the home of Ella G. (Adams) Eells Haig, the widow of John H. Eells and of Dr. Andrew A. Haig, and her sister, Evelyn G. (Adams) Wardwell, the widow of George J. Wardwell.
 They previously had lived at 86 Bay State Road.
 They operated 284 Commonwealth as a lodging house., By 1937, they had moved to 116 Beacon.

-In 1937, 284 Commonwealth became the home of Philip E. Saltman and his wife, Babette (Belloff) Saltman, who rented it from the van Wickle daughters (Augustine van Winkle Shaw et al are shown as the owners on the 1938 Bromley map and were the assessed owners through 1946).
-The Saltmans previously had lived at 115 Newbury.
+In 1937, 284 Commonwealth became the home of Philip E. Saltman and his wife, Babette (Belloff) Saltman.
+They previously had lived at 115 Newbury.

 Philip Saltman was associated with his father’s shoe findings business and also was a pianist and music teacher.
 He operated Phil Saltman Studios at 284 Commonwealth, where he taught piano and his wife taught voice.
 He also owned the Kenmore Music Company, music publishers.

-In 1946, Phil Saltman purchased 284 Commonwealth and continued to operate it as a school.
+Philip Saltman continued to operate 284 Commonwealth as a music school.
 In 1950, the Saltmans founded Camp Encore/Coda in Marblehead (later relocated to Sweden, Maine), a summer camp for teenagers focusing on music.

-In June of 1953, Phil Saltman applied for (and subsequently received) permission to convert 284 Commonwealth into a school and dormitory, with rooms to be located on the third and fourth floors.
+In June of 1953, Philip Saltman applied for (and subsequently received) permission to convert 284 Commonwealth into a school and dormitory.

-The school continued to operate at 284 Commonwealth in the 1980s, with the lodging house/dormitory component having expanded into between twenty-five and thirty residents, characterized as apartments in the Boston City Directories.
+The school continued to operate at 284 Commonwealth in the 1980s, with the lodging house/dormitory component (characterized as apartments in the City Directories) having increased to thirty residents.

-In January of 1985, Jason Long and Keith Gordon, trustees of the 284 Commonwealth Avenue Realty Trust, purchased 284 Commonwealth from Philip and Ruth Saltman.
+On January 3, 1985, 284 Commonwealth was purchased from the Saltmans by Jason Long and Keith Gordon, trustees of the 284 Commonwealth Avenue Realty Trust.

-In August of 1987, John A. Coppola, trustee of the Orange Star Trust, purchased 284 Commonwealth from Jason Long and Keith Gordon.
+On August 18, 1987, 284 Commonwealth was purchased from Jason Long and Keith Gordon by John A. Coppola, trustee of the Orange Star Trust.
 In June of 1988, he applied for (and subsequently received) permission to convert the property from a music school and dormitory into a lodging house.